Echateauneu/appcontrol-documentation/docs/en/Install standalone/standalone.md

 take a few minutes.
 After that, the containers are started with the `docker run` command.
 Subsequent runs will reuse the locally-stored images.

-When the command has finished executing, you should see an output like the
+When the command has finished executing, you should see an output similar to this:
-following:

 ``` console
  - Network appcontrol-compose_default                  Created                            0.8s